Jeremy Lusk: Death

-On February 7, 2009, Lusk crashed while attempting to land a "Indian Air Backflip" (after Carey Hart who initiated it, see "Evolution of the backflip" in freestyle motocross) in the X Knights motocross competition in San José, Costa Rica, he under-rotated the flip, causing his front wheel to strike the landing.
+On February 7, 2009, Lusk crashed while attempting to land an "Indian Air Backflip" (after Carey Hart who initiated it, see "Evolution of the backflip" in freestyle motocross) in the X Knights motocross competition in San José, Costa Rica, he under-rotated the flip, causing his front wheel to strike the landing.
 Lusk was ejected head-first and sustained catastrophic brain damage.
 Doctors performed an unsuccessful five-hour surgery at Rafael Ángel Calderón Guardia Hospital in San José in an attempt to save his life.
 He entered into cardiac and respiratory failure and died on February 10.

-After his death, the third episode of the television show Nitro Circus was dedicated to Lusk.
+After his death, the fourth episode of the television show Nitro Circus was dedicated to Lusk.

 At the time of his death, Lusk lived in Temecula, California, with his wife, Lauren.